 2.1.10.3.
-Execute, Repeat and Cancel Commands
+Execute.
+Repeat and Cancel Commands L Elooulo, nopoul una ounoor oonninanao

 To execute commands, press SPACEBAR or ENTER, or right-click your pointing device when the command names has been entered or responsive to prompts.
 If you want to repeat a command that you have just used, press ENTER or SPACEBAR.
 To cancel a command in progress, press ESC.